What to Hire, from Who and How?

 For those who are happy to live without some onboard facilities then the range of Campervans, of which the most popular and widest choice are the 2 (+1 child) berth will be ideal and easier on the pocket.

-If you’re travelling on a budget and require 2 or 3 berths look for the Cheapa Campa from Apollo and Backpacker Campervan Rental options.
+If you’re travelling on a budget and require 2 or 3 berths look for the Go Cheapa, Cheapa Campa from Apollo and Mighty Campervan Rental options.
 Though often you will be surprised at the prices and deals available so comparing all your options is highly recommended.

 If you plan to take your vehicle off the bitumen then the 4 Wheel Drive is the only option to look at and you must let the rental company know of your plans when you pick up the vehicle.
 In parts of Outback Australia you are required to have a permit to enter Aboriginal Lands and depending upon the season some areas are closed due to climatic conditions.
 The 4 Wheel Drive option caters for 2 travellers through to parties of 5 with tents – so very flexible.

 Depending upon the time of year and where you wish to travel, it’s worth booking well in advance.
 In the Southern states in summer, particularly around Christmas, Motorhomes book out fast and well in advance.
 Conversely in the Winter period – June through August – Northern Queensland and the Top End – Darwin and the Northern Territory become popular.

 If you have younger children or infants that require booster and/or baby seats check on the DriveNow website as to whether your vehicle of choice accommodates them.